- This event has passed.

-This webinar will explain the role of the forensic accountant in corporate investigations and give delegates a basic understanding of accounting concepts and principles.
+This webinar kindly sponsored by FRA will explain the role of the forensic accountant in corporate investigations and give delegates a basic understanding of accounting concepts and principles.
 The content of this webinar has been certified by the CPD Certification Service as conforming to continuing professional development principles.

 The webinar is designed for corporate investigators (or any other person) at all levels who wish to improve their knowledge of the role of forensic accountants.

 • Introductory accounting concepts, such as the fundamental accounting equation and debits and credits;

 • The accounting cycle, starting from journal entries and flowing through to the general ledger all the way to the company’s financial statements;